 Emptying the ash pan or pot

 The ash pan is most easily emptied by pulling a waste bag over the pan, turning the pan upside down, and then carefully pulling it up and out of the bag again.
-Ash is to be disposed of via refuse collection.
+Ash is to be disposed of responsibly.

 Open the ash hatch at the bottom of the wood-burning stove.
 The wheel underneath the stove is turned one revolution in the direction of the arrow, by which means the ash from the combustion chamber is shaken down into the ash pot, and simultaneously swept towards the pipe opening.
 This procedure can be repeated if the pot is very full.
 Remove the cap from the pipe, place the hose to the ash pan on to the pipe and turn on the motor/vacuum cleaner.

-Please note: the ash must be completely cool before it is removed from the wood-burning stove.
+Please note: the ash must be completely cold before it is removed from the wood-burning stove.

 Be aware that embers in the ash can remain hot up to 24 hours after the fire in the stove has gone out!

-At least once every other year, the wood-burning stove should receive a thorough, preventative service inspection.
+At least once every other year, the wood-burning stove should have a thorough, preventative service inspection.
 Among other things, the service inspection covers: